edumarin/edumarin.github.io/_pages/about.md

 # Recent News

+* Apr, 2021.
+Our work "Inter-operability and Orchestration in Heterogeneous Cloud/Edge Resources: the ACCORDION vision" has been accepted at FRAME 2021
 * Mar, 2021.
 Our work "PPFL: Privacy-preserving Federated Learning with Trusted Execution Environments" has been accepted at ACM MobiSys 2021
 * Feb, 2021.
 We are organising the [1st Workshop on Mobile Serverless (MobileServerless)](https://www.it.uc3m.es/mbsvless21/), co-located with ACM MobiSys 2021 in a virtual (on-line) format.
 Please consider submitting your work.
 * Dec, 2020.
 Diego Perino and I wrote an article entitled "Software Defined Networking privacy" for the (3rd) edition of Encyclopedia of Cryptography, Security, and Privacy.
 Stay tuned!